 This is one of the chief criticisms of lawyers.
-Unfortunately we don’t seem to listen to the criticism and fix the problem.
-You might be told that “no news is good news” and generally this is correct.
+Unfortunately we as a profession don't seem to respond well to the criticism and fix the problem.
+However, you may have heard that “no news is good news” and generally this is correct.
 If you haven’t heard from your attorney, it usually means that nothing has developed with your case since the last time that you communicated.
+Litigation takes a great deal of time, and there are often gaps of weeks in between important events in your case.
 Morgan Law, PLLC strives to return all calls within 24 hours.
 However, as primarily a litigation firm, there are days when a particular attorney may be in court, mediation, or depositions for the entire day.
 When that happens, it unfortunately takes us longer to get back with you.

 I’ve got a real problem but I hate to sue.
 Isn’t there another way to resolve this?